-Flood, a Democrat, was the representative for Pennsylvania's 11th congressional district from 1955 to 1980.
+Flood was the representative for Pennsylvania’s 11th congressional district and was a Democrat.
+He served from 1955 to 1980.

 Flood is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).